-Evidence abounds that employee referral is the best source of new hires.
+Evidence abounds that employee referrals is the best source of new hires.
 Sadly, the evidence seldom comes from the employers, who, for the most part, aren’t tracking or setting goals for their referral programs.
 Many aren’t even bonusing for quality referred hires.

 Glassdoor recently studied 440,000 of its reviews regarding referrals and other sources, and found that “employee referrals boost the odds of a successful job match by a statistically significant 2.6-6.6 percent.”